 While some have expressed concern that a growing private market will harm the NFIP because private insurers will select the best risks from the NFIP, the Big "I" like FEMA believes that there is a necessary role for both the NFIP and the private market.
 As the private flood insurance market has grown in recent years-particularly in states where certain state level policies have encouraged market growth-there have not been significant decreases in NFIP policy counts.
-State regulated insurers have different ways of selecting and pricing risks via underwriting meaning that a "good risk" to one insurer may be a "bad risk" to another insurer, depending on the insurer's overall risk portfolio.
+State regulated insurers have different ways of selecting and pricing risks via underwriting, meaning that a "good risk" to one insurer may be a "bad risk" to another insurer, depending on the insurer's overall risk portfolio.

 Furthermore, there are over 125 million households in the U.S., but only five million of these households participate in the NFIP.
-Every year many homes that do not have flood insurance are flooded, and more Americans need protection.
+Every year many homes that do not have flood insurance are flooded, and more

+Americans need protection.
 Consequently, the Big "I" would be concerned with any policies that could impede the overall long-term growth of the private market and supports making legislative or regulatory changes to some aspects of the NFIP to facilitate immediate private market growth in high-risk flood zones, protect consumers, and help ensure consumers have affordable insurance choices.

-For example, the Big "I" strongly supports clarifying that private flood insurance can satisfy NFIP continuous coverage requirements.
+For example, the Big "I" strongly supports H.R.
+4699, the Continuous Coverage for Flood Insurance Act, introduced by Reps.
+Kathy Castor (D-FL) and Blaine Luetkemeyer (R-MO) which would clarify that private flood insurance can satisfy NFIP continuous coverage requirements.
 Under the NFIP's current system for underwriting flood insurance policies, for properties that were built to comply with or surpass the appropriate floodplain management standards in place at the time of construction only later to become subject to higher standards making the property no longer in compliance with minimum elevation requirements, the policyholder is eligible to maintain a preferred rate if continuous coverage is maintained.
 This is an important consumer protection and affordability measure to ensure that homeowners are not unfairly penalized with increased flood insurance rates due to changes in circumstance that are beyond their control if the homeowner has otherwise followed all appropriate regulations and guidelines.